wmullany/ClientIPLogger/README.md

 Visitor IP Logging PHP Script

-This PHP script (log.php) is designed to log visitor information when accessed via a web browser.
+This PHP script (maintenance.php) is designed to log visitor information when accessed via a web browser.
 It captures details such as IP address, user agent, request method, referring URL, and date/time of access.

 Usage:
-1. Place the whatever.php file on your web server.
+1. Place the maintenance.php file on your web server.
-2. Ensure that the web server has write permissions to create and append to the log file (log.txt).
+2. Ensure that the web server has write permissions to create and append to the log file (maintenance.php).
 3. Access the script via a web browser to log visitor information.

 Security Considerations: